ReDI-School/redi-python-intro/students-projects/data-processing/migration-map/README.md

 ```bash
 jupyter notebook
 ```
-And open in browser (should start automatically) file bubbles.ipunb
+And open in browser (should start automatically) file bubbles.ipynb